About us: Biology for anyone, anywhere

 Supported by a broad patent portfolio, the Oxford Nanopore pipeline includes multiple generations of nanopore-based sensing technologies, including those based on both biological and solid-state nanopores.

-Oxford Nanopore Technologies Ltd is a private company headquartered at the Oxford Science Park outside Oxford, UK, with satellite offices in Cambridge (UK), New York, Cambridge (US), Shanghai, and a broader commercial presence that includes Japan, Germany, France, India and France.
+Oxford Nanopore Technologies Ltd is a private company headquartered at the Oxford Science Park outside Oxford, UK, with satellite offices in Cambridge (UK), New York, Cambridge (US), Shanghai, and a broader commercial presence that includes Japan, Germany, France and India.

 The Company was founded in 2005 to develop a disruptive, electronic, single-molecule sensing system based on nanopore science.
 The first product, MinION, was introduced into early access in 2014 and made commercially available in 2015.
 The scaled-up GridION was commercially launched in 2017 and PromethION in 2018.
-Flongle is scheduled for release in 2018.
+Flongle was first released into a limited early access programme in late 2018 and this programme will be expanded in 2019.
 The Company has a rich development pipeline that includes solutions to enable any user, anywhere, including the mobile-phone-compatible SmidgION and low cost, portable sample prep Ubik.

 The Company now has more than 350 employees from multiple disciplines including nanopore science, molecular biology and applications, informatics, engineering, electronics, manufacturing and commercialisation.
 The management team, led by CEO Dr Gordon Sanghera, has a track record of delivering disruptive technologies to the market.